Vladimir-csp/xdg-terminal-exec/README.md

 If a command (with or witout its arguments) is given, then values of both `Exec=` and `X-ExecArg=` (if not explicitly empty) are used, along with provided command and arguments that are transmitted as is.

+If `-e` or matching execution argument is given explicitly as the first argument on the command line, it should be discarded for backwards compatibility with software that hardcodes these arguments.

 The resulting command is executed without forking.